mechanicaljam/mechanicaljam/README.md

    I'm a very nervous and awkward wreck at first, especially very quiet!
 I don't socialize that much aside from one or two friends, but I'll try my best to talk <3 Just expect some awkwardness and all that.
 I might not be able to carry on a conversation, so if you decide to strike one, it's up to you if you wanna keep going!

 <p align="center">
    Some more stuff about me, I'm an artist!
 I love love Roblox Myths, two being Days Union (myth), Grocery Gang and Smiles Family.
 I love Ramshackle, Genshin Impact even though I don't play as much, and Roblox.
+Also, the two rentries are basically the same, just different themes.

 <p align="center">
   have a nice day!